People Are Customising Their Telfar Bags

-Stacey Samedi didn’t own many handbags but she was a fan of Telfar so last year she decided to treat herself to a Telfar bag.
-After two months on the waiting list her bag arrived and she immediately painted dragons around the logo so that it matched her Nike trainers, which she had also personalised.
-Posing in her customised accessories, she snapped some shots and shared them on Twitter.
+Stacey Samedi didn’t own many handbags, but she was a fan of Telfar, so last year, she decided to treat herself to a Telfar bag.
+After two months on the waiting list, her bag arrived, and she immediately painted dragons around the logo.
+The art was done to match her Nike trainers, which she had also personalized.
+Posing in her customized accessories, she snapped some shots and shared them on Twitter.
 The post blew up.

 The artist.
 The art. pic.twitter.com/kufaqVgQMV— thee customizer (@stayytheartisan) September 5, 2020

-One day and 11.9k retweets later, Stacey auctioned her bag on eBay for $800 (its retail price was $202).
-"Somebody told me I could have sold it for $2,000 if I wanted to because it is artwork, it’s hand-painted.
-So I’m waiting for the next time one of my designs gets a lot of traction," she says.
+One day and 11,300 retweets later, Stacey auctioned her bag on eBay for $800 (its retail price was $202).
+"Somebody told me I could have sold it for $2,000 if I wanted to because it is artwork — it’s hand-painted.
+So, I’m waiting for the next time one of my designs gets a lot of traction," she says.

 Advertisement

-With their smooth vegan leather surfaces, Telfar totes are the ideal blank slate.
-"Because of the way the leather is, it’s just like a canvas," says Terrell Lomax Russell, who also started painting on Telfar bags last year.
-He had been painting (on bags and on canvas) for years but Telfar’s popularity caught his attention.
-He bought four bags, painted them and shared them online.
+According to Terrell Lomax Russell, who also started painting on Telfar bags last year, the smooth, vegan leather surfaces on Telfar totes make them the ideal blank slate: "Because of the way the leather is, it’s just like a canvas."
+He had been painting on both bags and canvases for years, but Telfar’s popularity caught his attention.
+He bought four bags, painted them, and shared them online.
 "I decided to gamble on myself," he says.
-"The first post did really good, the second did very good, the third one did even better and with the fourth one I knew it was going to do well regardless."
+"The first post did really good, the second did very [well], the third one did even better, and with the fourth one, I knew it was going to do well regardless."

-"Customisation is definitely a growing trend and will become more of a movement this year," says luxury fashion stylist Miranda Holder.
+"Customization is definitely a growing trend and will become more of a movement this year," says luxury fashion stylist Miranda Holder.
 She’s noticed that her clients are increasingly looking to have their luxury bags painted on.
-"Luxury items are becoming more accessible and they’re lacking that exclusivity factor that used to be a large part of buying something high end," she says.
+"Luxury items are becoming more accessible, and they’re lacking that exclusivity factor that used to be a large part of buying something high-end," she says.
 "It’s that uniqueness that makes a handbag covetable.
-If you can customise your handbag it becomes timeless."
+If you can customize your handbag, it becomes timeless."

 Advertisement

 Painting on luxury bags seems to have gained traction during lockdown, too.
-Laurén Bienvenue, an artist who used to customise leather jackets, noticed over lockdown that far more people were looking to have their designer handbags painted.
-For her it was mainly vintage Louis Vuitton.
-"I think during COVID people started cleaning out their closets and going through their stuff," she explains.
+Laurén Bienvenue, an artist who used to customize leather jackets, noticed over lockdown that far more people were looking to have their designer handbags painted.
+For her, it was mainly vintage Louis Vuitton.
+"I think during COVID, people started cleaning out their closets and going through their stuff," she says.
 "So many women have asked me to revive bags that they’ve had for, like, 20 years.
-There are those who want a new look for that classic monogram bag or people who have just really used and abused their bags and they need to cover up what's happened."
+There are those who want a new look for that classic, monogram bag, or people who have just really used and abused their bags and they need to cover up what's happened."

 This subversive approach can be traced back to the 1970s.
-Pioneered by Vivienne Westwood, music's punk scene inspired people to leave their mark on their look, via bleached denim, studded leather and graffitied tees.
-In the '90s, Alexander McQueen took the catwalk show to new heights with the live customisation of Shalom Harlow's gown, while 2001 saw Stephen Sprouse scrawl all over Louis Vuitton bags.
+Pioneered by Vivienne Westwood, music's punk scene inspired people to leave their mark on their look, via bleached denim, studded leather, and graffitied T-shirts.
+In the '90s, Alexander McQueen took the runway show to new heights with the live customization of Shalom Harlow's gown, while 2001 saw Stephen Sprouse scrawl all over Louis Vuitton bags.
 Far from being precious about their products, luxury houses have encouraged this DIY spirit over the last few years.
-Gucci has given consumers the option to decorate their own jackets and trainers, allowing people to choose their favourite printed inner linings and, in true maximalist spirit, a range of appliqué options for the outer leather.
-Balenciaga has opened the Balenciaga Copyshop, where customers can pick from an archive of graphics and decide how to place them on T-shirts, while Off-White hosted customisation pop-ups in Tokyo.
+Gucci has given consumers the option to decorate their own jackets and trainers, allowing people to choose their favorite printed inner linings and, in true maximalist spirit, a range of appliqué options for the outer leather.
+Balenciaga opened the Balenciaga Copyshop, where customers can pick from an archive of graphics and decide how to place them on T-shirts, while Off-White hosted customization pop-ups in Tokyo.

 Advertisement

-Luxury brands have long offered consumers the option to personalise their products but it was an add-on – a paid-for extra reserved for a privileged few.
-Now, though, thanks to social media democratising luxury fashion, the chance to influence the design of your favourite item has become readily available to anyone with a social media account and a flair for creativity.
+Luxury brands have long offered consumers the option to personalize their products but it was an add-on — a paid-for extra reserved for a privileged few.
+Now, though, thanks to social media democratizing luxury fashion, the chance to influence the design of your favorite item has become readily available to anyone with a social media account and a flair for creativity.

-“With self-customisation online, things are a little different to how they were in the past because when you’re making decisions online, you’re not working with the designer, you’re adapting the designer’s work," says Dr Martin Schreier, who wrote a 2020 paper on customisation in luxury brands.
+“With self-customization online, things are a little different [from] how they were in the past because when you’re making decisions online, you’re not working with the designer — you’re adapting the designer’s work," says Dr. Martin Schreier, who wrote a 2020 paper on customization in luxury brands.
 "There’s a trade-off between saving the essence of the designer and making your own mark on the product."
-Schreier has also noticed a shift in the way Gen Z views designer labels.
-"Nowadays younger generations aren’t looking up to the designers in the same way.
+Schreier has also noticed a shift in the way Gen Z views designer labels: "Nowadays, younger generations aren’t looking up to designers in the same way.
 This generation thinks, I'm confident, I can judge taste and I know what I like, I can co-create."

 Advertisement

-We can assume that Telfar is happy to see these elaborate designs on their bags: the official Telfar Instagram account has liked both Stacey and Terrell’s posts featuring their customised Telfars.
-It’s not surprising that the Brooklyn-based, Black-owned brand has endorsed their artwork; after all, it set out to redefine the meaning of luxury with its inclusive tagline, "Not for you – for everyone".
-Telfar's goal is to democratise fashion by providing luxury handbags for anyone who wants them at an affordable price.
-It’s a philosophy which chimes with the shift away from deifying gate-keeping heritage houses.
+We can assume that Telfar is happy to see these elaborate designs on their bags: The official Telfar Instagram account has liked both Stacey and Terrell’s posts featuring their customized Telfars.
+It’s not surprising that the Brooklyn-based, Black-owned brand has endorsed their artwork; after all, it set out to redefine the meaning of luxury with its inclusive tagline, "Not for you — for everyone."
+Telfar's goal is to democratize fashion by providing luxury handbags to anyone who wants them at an affordable price.
+It’s a philosophy that chimes with the shift away from gate-keeping heritage houses.